Continuity, Uniqueness and Long-Term Behavior of Nash Flows Over Time: Introduction

 In the fluid queueing model, each link has a \emph{capacity} and a \emph{transit time}.
 If the inflow rate into the link always remains below its capacity, then the time taken to traverse the link is constant, as given by the transit time.
 However, if the inflow rate exceeds the link capacity for some period, a queue grows on the entrance of the link.
 The delay experienced by a user is then equal to the transit time, plus whatever time is spent waiting in the queue.
 As long as there is a queue present it will empty at rate given by the link capacity; depending on whether the inflow rate is smaller or larger than the capacity, this queue will decrease or increase size.
 (See \Cref{fig:link}; the notation will be fully described in \Cref{sec:model}.)
 Note that the queues are considered to be \emph{vertical}, meaning they can hold an unlimited amount of flow (\emph{horizontal} or \emph{spatial} queues have been considered in~\cite{sering2019spillback,sering2020diss}).

 Consider a network of such links, and suppose that all traffic in the network has the same origin and destination.
-Clearly this is a restrictive assumption, but the single-commodity setting is already very challenging.
-Starting at time $0$, users are released into the system at some constant rate; each user controls an infinitesimal amount of flow.
+Clearly this is a restrictive assumption, but already this restricted setting is very challenging (moreover, we will argue in \Cref{sec:single_com} that our results extend to the more general single-commodity setting where multiple sources and sinks are allowed).
+Starting at time $0$, users are released into the system at the origin at some constant rate; each user controls an infinitesimal amount of flow.
 Their joint choices yield a \emph{flow over time}, as first introduced by Ford and Fulkerson in the fifties~\cite{ford_fulkerson_1956}.
 But here, each user is self-interested and wants to find a \emph{quickest} route to the destination.
 This will depend on the choices of the other users, since these will impact the queue lengths.
 A Nash equilibrium in this model is then a joint choice of routes for all users, such that all users are satisfied in hindsight with their choices: no user can switch to an alternative route and arrive at the destination at a strictly earlier time.
 Note that this means that when making a decision, it is not the queueing delays \emph{now} that matter, but the queues that the user would actually experience upon reaching an arc, which may be different.
-An alternative notion of ``instantaneous dynamic equilibria''~\cite{graf2020dynamic} has also been considered, but will not concern us here.
+An alternative notion of ``instantaneous dynamic equilibria''~\cite{graf2020dynamic} has also been considered, where users base decisions on current queue lengths rather than what they will actually experience, and more recent work by Graf, Harks, Kollias and Merkl~\cite{Graf_Harks_Kollias_Markl_2022} considers a much more general information framework where users use predictions of future congestion patterns.
+This paper concerns only Nash equilibria.

-A lot of attention has also been paid to (essentially) discrete versions of this model, where individual indivisible packets must be routed through a network.
-This has been studied from the perspective of algorithms and optimization (e.g.,~\cite{LeightonMR94,LeightonMR99}) and in various variants for self-interested strategic users.
-While e.g.,~ \cite{caoatomic,Ismaili2017RoutingGamesOverTimeFIFO, scarsini2018dynamic, sering2021convergence} examine the discrete version of the deterministic queueing model, Hoefer et al.~\cite{hoefer2011competitive} (see also~\cite{KulkarniM15}) introduce \emph{temporal congestion games}, where arcs represent machines that must process a packet (job) before it can continue onto a next machine and ~\cite{harks2018competitive,scheffler2018nash} examine different rules to handle the interaction of the packets.
-The latter two variants do not have a first-in-first-out requirement, and instead the emphasis is on obtaining good scheduling rules.